 similar blue seagrass glassware / navy salad plates / exact flatware / exact white dishware / similar white dishware / similar seagrass chargers / exact wood candleholders / similar burlap table runner / inexpensive faux sunflowers / sunflower bundle

-To create the table setting, I pulled out my blue and white accessories, added some textures and mixed in some faux sunflowers with the real ones.
+To create the dining table setting, I pulled out my blue and white accessories and added some textures like the burlap table runner and the seagrass chargers.
+Then I mixed in some faux sunflowers with the real ones.
 Those little “napkin rings” came in a packet of 6 for under $3.00!

 4 – Line Your Windowsill with Sunflowers in Mason Jars:

 Mason jars are perfect containers to use if your going for a farmhouse vibe…which is great for a kitchen.
 To dress up my mason jars, I simply wrapped them with burlap and tied around a blue and white gingham bow.
 In my opinion, blue works for summer or fall.
-In the past, I’ve decorated with blue and white in the fall many times.
+In the past, I’ve decorated with blue and white in the fall many times...and I’ve included sunflowers!

 5 – Fill a Basket with Sunflowers:

-Remember that centerpiece I displayed in the dining room?
+Remember that sunflower centerpiece I displayed in the dining room?
 Well, I just took the whole vase and set it inside this basket for a whole new look.
-Sure, you could use faux sunflowers if you want but why not experiment?
+Sure, you could use faux sunflowers if you want…but why not experiment?
 In the summer months, I like to decorate in front of my fireplace screen.
 The basket of sunflowers brightens up the dark and unused spot.

-Baskets are a decorating staple in my home.
-This one actually has a hook on the back and I’ve hung it on my front door in the past.
-So versatile!
+Baskets are a decorating staple in my home decor.
+In fact, this one has a hook on the back which is so convenient.
+In the past,, I’ve hung it on my front door.
+Such a versatile piece!

 6 – Frame a Sunflower Photo:

 Instead of keeping all your photos on your phone forever, print them out and enjoy them!
-Last week, I visited a sunflower farm and took a bunch of photos.
-(You can see some of them on my Instagram reels).
-Then, I decided to frame a few for some instant artwork around my home.
+Last week, I visited a sunflower farm and took a bunch of photos..
+(Besides that blog post, you can also see some of them on my Instagram reels).
+Then, I decided to frame a few for some instant sunflower artwork around my home.

 7 – Get Creative and Paint Your Own Artwork…Or Cheat and Use the Waterlogue App: